geddy/geddy/CONTRIBUTING.md

 >   - `$ git branch -d release-[version number]`
 >   - When pushing the changes to the repo, remember to push the tag as well:
 >     `$ git push origin <tag_name>`
+> - Make sure to delete release, feature and hotfix branches once they have been merged.
+This will stop branch clutter.

 ## Branch structure: